 Foraging for our food is one of life’s great pleasures.
 There is something romantic about eating what nature provides, especially when you’ve never given it such a thought before.
 When we take the time to look a bit closer, we discover.
 What may have seemed like an obtrusive bed of weeds – or perhaps an overly lush landscape – becomes an array of edibles, full of vitamins, minerals and nutrients that our bodies need.
 Understanding what’s accessible right in front of us is powerful.
 It opens the doors to endless culinary adventures and incredible taste profiles from sour apple sorrel and earthy nettles to lemony spruce tips and sweet dandelion petals.

 In our current situation, it’s even more apparent that having a sustainable food system is a step in the right direction.
 After all, wild edibles are free, delicious and nutritious.
 If you’re just starting out, below are some great wild edibles to help you get your bearings while foraging in the spring.
-If you’re accustomed to foraging, I hope you’ll find inspiration with the accompanying recipes you can find here on the site and from my North Wild Kitchen cookbook.
+If you’re accustomed to foraging, I hope you’ll find inspiration with the accompanying recipes you can find here on the site and from my North Wild Kitchen and Norwegian Baking Through the Seasons cookbooks.

 PLEASE NOTE: I touch briefly on some of the more common edibles foraged in Norway in the springtime that are easily recognized and accessible.
 With any foraging expedition, it is extremely important to be one hundred percent sure that what you are picking is indeed fit for consumption and not dangerous.
 Some edibles, such as wild garlic, can look like poisonous variations, so always seek out the help of local experts and take caution.
 Each wild edible provides a myriad of health benefits, but they may not be beneficial for those with certain conditions, allergies and who are pregnant, nursing, or taking medications.
 As always, moderation is key when consuming anything.
 Happy spring foraging!